Apkaless/PyApka-Phishing-For-Windows/README.md

 This command will download the Chromium browser and place it in the appropriate directory managed by Playwright.

-## Usage

-Once the setup is complete, you can run the Python scripts that use Playwright to control the Chromium browser.
-Make sure your scripts are configured to reference the correct browser path if necessary.

 ## Contributing

 Feel free to fork this repository, make changes, and submit pull requests.
 Any contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---